ryasar79/reduxx/README.md

 });
 ```
 > Notes:
 >
-> a) you can use any number of keys
+> a) ReduxX assumes React is installed
 >
+> b) you can use any number of keys
+>
-> b) technically you can put this reduxx.js file anywhere, but it makes the most sense to put it in your root folder based on how you access it (in Step 3)
+> c) technically you can put this reduxx.js file anywhere, but it makes the most sense to put it in your root folder based on how you access it (in Step 3)
+>
+>

 ### Step 2: Set up ReduxX